MICHAEL GOODLIFFE: WARTIME SHAKESPEAREAN ACTOR AND PRODUCER

 Camp on Blood Island, 1958, Hammer Films.
-Apparently very lurid and brutal (but said to be good of its genre) and parodied by Monty Python.
+Very lurid and brutal (but said to be good of its genre) and parodied by Monty Python.
 I remember the poster but did not see the film until its recent release on DVD.
 Still shows Goodliffe with Barbara Shelley and others.

 39 Steps, 1959 with Kenneth More, Taina Elg and Duncan Lamont.
 Always unfavourably compared with the earlier version starring Robert Donat.